7 Fire Kit Survival Essentials That You Should Carry

 Emergency Candles

-Candles are essential for your survival fire kit.
+Another essential fire-making item for your kit is candles.
 They stay lit for extended periods, conserving fuel and resources.
 The candle acts as a flame extender and is incredibly useful for igniting subpar or partially wet tinder.
 A good example and what we use is the UCO 9-plus hour candle

 Candles also have other valuable uses in an emergency.
-Place a candle in a tight makeshift shelter or emergency blanket, and the candle will considerably assist in you warming up.
+You can place a candle in a tight makeshift shelter or emergency blanket, and the candle will assist in warming you up.
 It is also a source of light.
-Candles may be small, but they provide countless benefits – making them an ideal addition to any fire kit bag.
+Candles may be small, but they provide countless benefits – making them an ideal addition to any fire kit pouch.

 7. Stainless Steel Straw